Workarounds, hacks & knowing what you don’t know!

 - Communicate – avoidance only makes it worse

-Does a late notice from a vendor or the revenue department paralyse you?
+Does a late notice from a supplier, client or the revenue department paralyse you?

 Take a deep breath.

-You’d be surprised what good may come of lifting the phone to them.
+You’d be surprised what good may come from lifting the phone to them.
 Most

 important in these current times – a record of having kept them apprised of